 hearings against video game violence.
 In 1995, he published his memoirs,

-titled Good Morning, Captain, through Fairview Press.
+Morning, Captain, through Fairview Press.
 He also

-considered a revival of the Captain as an answer to increasingly violent
+considered a revival of The Captain as an answer to increasingly violent

-cartoons on TV, but was unable to obtain permission from ICM, who held the rights to the Captain
+cartoons on TV, but was unable to obtain permission from ICM, who held the rights to The Captain

 at the time.
-Ultimately, Keeshan died in 2004 before getting to bring the
+Ultimately, Keeshan died in 2004 before getting to bring The

 Captain back one last time.